marcusqnavarro/NYC-Subway-Ridership-Growth/0 - README.md

 Step 2
   - Python:
     - subway - data pull and wrangling → appends joined and unjoined (fixed) stations.
-API calls for zip code-leve and ZCTA-level Census data.
+API calls for zip code-level and ZCTA-level Census data.
 Uses zip code to ZCTA crosswalk to merge Census data on a zip code-level.
 Uses spatial joining to merge stations with zip codes within 0.5 miles of each station.
 Calculates absolute change and percent change features.
   - CSV:
-    - absolute change regression data & percent change regresssion data → saved dataframes for regression models
+    - absolute change regression data & percent change regression data → saved dataframes for regression models
     - stations - mapping & zip codes - mapping → saved dataframes for mapping

 Step 3
   - Python:
-    - subway - regression abosulte change → addresses skewness of variables by winsorizing and checks for multicollinearity.
+    - subway - regression absolute change → addresses skewness of variables by winsorizing and checks for multicollinearity.
 Fits OLS regression model for absolute changes.
     - subway - regression percent change → addresses skewness of variables by winsorizing and checks for multicollinearity.
 Fits OLS regression model for percent changes.

 Step 4